Max Cream

 Max Ian Josef Cream (born August 29, 1987) is an American former professional soccer player.
-Cream was a full-time professional with Scottish Premier League sides Dundee United and Dunfermline Athletic, former German 2.
-Bundesliga side SV Meppen, League of Ireland side Shelbourne and former USL side Cleveland City Stars in the USA, before joining the English semi-professional ranks in the 2009/10 season.
+He was a full-time professional with Scottish Premier League sides Dundee United and Dunfermline Athletic, former German 2.
+Bundesliga side SV Meppen, League of Ireland side Shelbourne and former USL side Cleveland City Stars in the US, before joining the English semi-professional ranks in 2009.

 Career

 Cream began playing competitive football in Southern California at the age of five.
 At fifteen, he was invited to train with the Los Angeles Galaxy on a non trial basis.
 At sixteen Cream joined Stoke City on trial but was not offered a contract with the club.
 Cream began his professional career in Scotland at sixteen, signing for Dundee United before moving to SPL rivals Dunfermline Athletic shortly after.